knpuniversity/oo/knpu/episode3/pdo-ship-storage.md

 calling methods instead of actually querying for things.

 `ShipLoader` and `PdoShipStorage` are now fully setup and functional.
-The last step is going into our container which is responsible for creating all of our objects and just make a couple of changes.
+The last step is going into our container which is responsible for creating all of our objects to make a couple of changes.
 For example, when we have `new ShipLoader` we don't want to pass a pdo object anymore we want to pass in `PdoShipStorage`.

-Just like before, create a new function called `getShipStorage` and make sure we have our property up above here.
+Just like before, create a new function called `getShipStorage` and make sure we have our property up above.
-And the `getShipStorage` method is going to do exactly what you expect it to do.
+The `getShipStorage` method is going to do exactly what you expect it to do.
 Instantiate a new `PdoShipStorage` and return it.
-The ship's storage class does need PDO as its first constructor argument which we do with `new PdoShipStorage($this->getPDO()); and the `getPDO` method creates the PDO object.
+The ship's storage class does need PDO as its first constructor argument which we do with `new PdoShipStorage($this->getPDO());`.

-Up in `getShipLoader`, instead of passing the PDO object pass `$this->getShipStorage()`.
+Up in `getShipLoader`, now pass `$this->getShipStorage()`.

 Everything used to be in `ShipLoader`, including the query logic.
 We've now split things up so that the query logic is in `PdoShipStorage` and in `ShipLoader` you're just calling methods on the `shipStorage`.
 Its real